DaffyDrone/groupieBot/props.md

 	["lucas", "bringing the sickest tunes from Brasil"], ["rockipedia", "rockin the joint since 2014"],
-	["garyw", "the plug historian and yacht rock expert"], ["scooter", "a 20th century boy, banging a gong in his Jeepster"] ]
+	["garyw", "the plug historian and yacht rock expert"], ["scooter", "a 20th century boy, banging a gong in his Jeepster"], ["fc", "She's so left she passed right twice"]
+]